AlexQ6/Mern-project-part-A/README.md

 ### Online ordering

 Liz is an accountant and is a mother of 2 children.
-She is a very busy woman but makes time to focus on food and nutrition for herself and family.
+She is a very busy person but makes time to focus on food and nutrition for herself and family.
 She recently found a local cafe named XYZ online and is interested in their offerings.

 - As a customer(Liz) I want to be able to
   - contact the business on the website so I can easily send inquiries